adamjmking/Juicy-Jam/README.md

 # Juicy-Jam
-Used for the 2021 Juicy Jam #1
+Used for the Juicy Jam #1 Game Jam